 To simulate changes in genetic information through time, we used the spatially-explicit gene flow simulation software CDMetaPOP (Landguth, Bearlin, Day, & Dunham, 2017).
 CDMetaPOP simulates dispersal and mating of individuals across a landscape, and allows the user to define initial genetic structure, spatial distribution of individuals, dispersal characteristics, and life history traits of the population.
 All individuals were represented by their geographic location and their genotype represented as a set of 100 neutral, unlinked, bi-allelic SNP loci.

-Loci were modelled after single nuclear polymorphism (SNP) and therefore are bi-allelic.
-The mutation rate was set at 10-8 to reflect empirically-derived mutation rates found in many taxa.
-Simulated individuals each carried a genome of 100 neutral loci without linkage disequilibrium.
 Each simulated population in the landscape had a maximum carrying capacity of 50 individuals, and each simulated landscape comprised 25 (a square grid of 5 by 5) interconnected such populations with structural connectivity only reflecting geographical distance.
 That corresponds to a maximum of 1250 individuals in the landscape.
 Each simulation was run for 100 generations before a demographic event was imposed on up to three populations in the landscape.
 10 more generations were simulated after the event.
+The mutation rate was set at 10-8 to reflect empirically-derived mutation rates found in many taxa.

+Demographic event?

 We simulated 180 replicates for each scenario, with the new allocation of allelic frequencies for each replicate.
 Those parameters were chosen as a compromise between realism and computational time limitations, and we believe they were appropriate to produce the complex evolutionary dynamics necessary to produce reasonably realistic and useful genetic data.